atulvarshneya/quantum-computing/README.md

 Quantum computing circuits framework with a backend compute simulator engine.

-Easy to follow documentation with tutorial introduction - see qsimumator/README.md and qcircuit/README.md.
-A bunch of examples under qsimulator/examples and qcircuit/examples.
+Easy to follow documentation with tutorial introduction - see qusimumator/README.md and qucircuit/README.md.
+A bunch of examples under qusimulator/examples and qucircuit/examples.

-Code for regression tests also serves as examples to quickly learn qsim and qckt.
+Code for regression tests also serves as examples to quickly learn qsim and qckt packages.